Keith Mitchell (golfer)

-Keith Mitchell (born January 7, 1992) is an American professional golfer on the PGA Tour.
+Keith McKendree Mitchell (born January 7, 1992) is an American professional golfer on the PGA Tour.

 Early life and college career

 Mitchell was born on January 7, 1992, in Chattanooga, Tennessee and attended the Baylor School there.
 He played college golf from 2011 through 2014 at the University of Georgia, where he majored in Business and Real Estate.

 Professional career

 2015 season

 Mitchell played on the PGA Tour Latinoamérica in 2015 where his best finish was runner-up at the Brazil Open; he had four other top-ten finishes.
 He earned $44,295 in 14 starts on that tour.

 2016–2017 seasons

 Mitchell played on the Web.com Tour in 2016 and 2017.
 He began with a sponsor's invite to the 2016 Panama Claro Championship, where he finished 14th.

 Mitchell played well enough in the 2017 Web.com Tour Finals to earn his PGA Tour card for 2018.
 His best finish on that tour, that year, was third at the 2017 News Sentinel Open.
 He also finished with a tie for 11th at a PGA event in March 2017, the Valspar Championship, earning $144,900.